Elikplim-N/rfid-lib/WARP.md

 ### TypeScript
 - Use `npx tsc --noEmit` to check TypeScript without building

+### Development Notes
+- No linting or testing framework configured - TypeScript compiler provides type checking
+- Environment variables are in `src/.env` (not root-level `.env`)
+- Demo mode is enabled by default for development without hardware

 ## Architecture Overview

 This is an **offline-first** RFID Library Manager web application built with React + TypeScript + Vite.
 The architecture follows these key patterns: